 Reference is made to the information under "Incorporation of Certain Documents by Reference" in the accompanying Prospectus.
-For the avoidance of doubt, the Annual Report on Form 10-K for the year ended December 31, 2016, the Quarterly Report on Form 10-Q for the quarter ended March 31, 2017, the Quarterly Report on Form 10-Q for the quarter ended June 30, 2017 and the Quarterly Report on Form 10-Q for the quarter ended September 30, 2017 of UAL are not incorporated by reference in this Prospectus Supplement.
+All documents filed under the Exchange Act with the Commission prior to January 1, 2016, and incorporated by reference in the accompanying Prospectus have been superseded by the above-listed documents and shall not be deemed to constitute a part of the accompanying Prospectus or the Prospectus Supplement.
+In addition, for the avoidance of doubt, the Annual Report on Form 10-K for the year ended December 31, 2015 and the Quarterly Report on Form 10-Q for the quarter ended March 31, 2016, of UAL are not incorporated by reference in this Prospectus Supplement.